 How can AgilePM Certification Help my Business?

-AgilePM is easy for businesses to adopt, whether or not they are used to using a specifically defined methodology.
+AgilePM is easy for businesses to adopt, regardless of whether or not they are used to using a well-defined methodology.
 Over the years, it has proven demonstrably effective and offers a number of key benefits:

-b>Quality - AgilePM is unique in that it does not simply prioritize getting projects through to completion.
-Instead, it focuses on quality, employing strict criteria at various lifecycle stages to ensure that each iterative result is satisfactory.
-AgilePM teams will also regularly reassess the environments in which they are working.
-For example, if a gap in the market created a demand for additional features, an AgilePM practitioner could recognize it and adjust their project accordingly, optimizing the resulting ROIs
+Quality - AgilePM training establishes criteria for reassessing a project at various stages in its lifecycle.
+AgilePM teams will also continually reexamine the environments in which they work to make sure their targets are appropriate.
+For example, if a gap in the market created a demand for additional features, an AgilePM practitioner could recognize it and adjust their project accordingly, optimizing the resulting ROIs.
+Combined with constant testing and feedback, this approach ensures that end-products consistently deliver quality based on accurate and up-to-date requirements rather than those defined at the start.

 Clarity - Organizations that do not use a defined project management methodology can be somewhat chaotic.
 Even with experienced managers, projects can become unfocused, wasteful, and unsure of direction.
 AgilePM can bring order to these environments, making projects more well-targeted and streamlined.
-It also strictly defines a project’s KPIs, not only providing a stricter level of clarity but also significantly increasing the project’s probability of success
+It also strictly defines a project’s KPIs, not only providing a stricter level of clarity but also significantly increasing the project’s probability of success.
+Finally, AgilePM emphasizes the importance of stakeholder and client engagement to ensure they are up to date with progress and have opportunities to provide feedback.

-Stakeholder management - AgilePM encourages teams to regularly defer to their stakeholders to update them on their progress and take feedback.
-This greatly increases the visibility of a project, reducing the potential for delays later on while also building stakeholder satisfaction
+Stakeholder management - AgilePM encourages teams to regularly address stakeholders to update them on project progress and take feedback.
+This greatly increases the visibility of a project, reducing the potential for delays later on while also building stakeholder satisfaction.

 Risk management - The iterative style of Agile means that project teams are constantly reexamining their work to check for flaws and potential difficulties.
-Attempting to solve such issues later on in a project (when there is more unchecked work to go over, and stakeholders are more likely to be demanding a faster release schedule), can create damaging bottlenecks.
-By following AgilePM, teams can ensure that their projects encounter little to no delays
+Attempting to solve such issues later on in a project can create damaging bottlenecks as team members struggle to solve problems that have been allowed to fester.
+By following AgilePM, teams can ensure that their projects encounter little to no delays.

 End to top-down management - Unlike other project management frameworks like PRINCE2, AgilePM takes a lateral approach.
 Roles and responsibilities are defined early on in a project, and team members are allowed to work with a greater degree of autonomy.
-By increasing accountability and reducing the level of bureaucracy, AgileSHIFT can vastly improve the efficiency of a project.
-Having time to work independently can even give team members the freedom they need to come up with new ideas to help achieve higher ROIs
+By increasing accountability and removing unnecessary bureaucracy, AgilePM can vastly improve the efficiency of a project.
+Having time to work independently can even give team members the freedom they need to come up with new ideas to help achieve higher ROIs.

-Best of Agile - There are many sides to the Agile methodology, along with a number of widely respected tools and techniques.
-AgilePM contains many of the most popular and demonstrably effective examples, including SCRUM and MoSCoW Prioritization
+Best of Agile - There are many sides to the Agile methodology, as well as several tools and techniques to choose from.
+AgilePM contains many of the most popular and demonstrably effective examples, including SCRUM, Timeboxing, and MoSCoW Prioritization.

 Why get Certified in AgilePM with Good e-Learning?